Calypso music: Popularity

 In the Broadway-theatre musical Jamaica (1957), Harold Arlen and Yip Harburg cleverly parodied "commercial" Belafonte-style calypso.
 Several films jumped on the calypso craze in 1957 such as Island in the Sun (20th Century Fox) that featured Belafonte and the low-budget films Calypso Joe (Allied Artists), Calypso Heat Wave (Columbia Pictures), and Bop Girl Goes Calypso (United Artists).

-Robert Mitchum released an album, Calypso...Is Like So (1957), on Capitol records, capturing the sound, spirit, and subtleties of the genre.
+Robert Mitchum released an album, Calypso...Is Like So (1957), on Capitol Records, capturing the sound, spirit, and subtleties of the genre.

 Dizzy Gillespie recorded a calypso album Jambo Caribe (1964) with James Moody and Kenny Barron.

 Soul shouter Gary "US" Bonds released a calypso album Twist up Calypso (1962) on Legrand records, shortly after returning home from his military post in Port of Spain.
 Nithi Kanagaratnam from Sri Lanka sang calypso-styled songs in Tamil in 1968, which was a success and earned him the title "Father of Tamil Popular Music".
 Since Baila rhythm was popular in Sri Lanka, most of his songs were classified as Tamil Baila.

 In the mid-1970s, women entered the calypso men's-oriented arena.
 Calypso Rose was the first woman to win the Trinidad Road March competition in 1977 with her song "Gimme More Tempo".
 The following year with "Come Leh We Jam", she won the "Calypso King " competition, the first time a woman had received the award.
 The competition's title was changed to Calypso Monarch in her honor.
 The French and pioneer electronic musician Jean Michel Jarre released an album in 1990 called Waiting for Cousteau.
 The album has four tracks: "Calypso", "Calypso part 2", "Calypso part 3 Fin de Siècle" and "Waiting for Cousteau".
-It was dedicated to Jacques-Yves Cousteau in his 80th birthday.
+It was dedicated to Jacques-Yves Cousteau on his 80th birthday.
 This album had a special participation of the Amocco Renegades (a traditional steel-drum band from Trinidad and Tobago).
 In the first track is possible to notice a strong style influence.
-Calypso had another short burst of commercial interest when Tim Burton's horror/comedy film Beetlejuice (1988) was released, and used Belafonte's "Jump In The Line" as the soundtrack's headliner and also "The Banana Boat Song" in the dinner-party scene.
-Disney's song "Under the Sea", a calypso theme from The Little Mermaid won an Academy Award for Best Original Song in 1989 as well as the Grammy Award for Best Song Written for Visual Media in 1991.
+Calypso had another short burst of commercial interest when Tim Burton's horror/comedy film Beetlejuice (1988) was released, and used Belafonte's "Jump in the Line" as the soundtrack's headliner and also "The Banana Boat Song" in the dinner-party scene.
+Disney's song "Under the Sea", a calypso theme from The Little Mermaid, won an Academy Award for Best Original Song in 1989 as well as the Grammy Award for Best Song Written for Visual Media in 1991.